ALERTCalifornia.com - Live Webcams: CLICK HERE TO VIEW

 Smoke is made up of a complex mixture of gases and fine particles produced when wood and other organic matter burn.
 The biggest health threat from smoke comes from fine particles.
 These fine particles are especially harmful to the very young, very old, and to people with heart and lung disease.

 Smoke transported from wildfires from as far away as Oregon can degrade air quality throughout Monterey, San Benito, and Santa Cruz counties, causing the concentration of smoke to reach high levels of the Air Quality Index (AQI).
 During these periods of variable and unpredictable air quality MBARD will follow the situation and issue advisories when appropriate.
-Updates on the current air quality forecast and Air Monitoring data can be found at the Air Monitoring and Forecast Webpage.
+Updates on the current air quality forecast and Air Monitoring data can be found at the Current Air Quality and Forecast webpage.

 MBARD advises that if you are being impacted by smoke to consider following these guidelines: